What Italian cheese with minestrone?

 These are three of the better known regional cheeses that are unfailingly enjoyable.

 Parmigiano Reggiano is well loved for good reasons.
 The firm, cow’s milk cheese is imminently versatile, as a table cheese for munching, and as a grated cheese for soups, on plates of steaming pasta, in baked pasta like lasagna and stuffed shells, in Caesar salad.
-A true Parmigiano Reggiano is aged no less than a year is produced in an 84 pound wheel, and has a granular texture often speckled with tiny crystals that cleaves into hunks and chunks.
+A true Parmigiano Reggiano, aged no less than a year, is produced in an 84 pound wheel and has a granular texture often speckled with tiny crystals that cleaves into hunks and chunks.
 Don’t forget to save the rind for adding a punch of umami to soups.

 Gorgonzola dolce, a Protected Designation of Origin (DOP) cow’s milk blue cheese, produced in the Piedmont and Lombardy regions of northern Italy.
 When young (dolce) the blue veined semi-soft cheese is slightly sweet, nutty and salty-tangy.
 When aged (picante) the cheese is more firm, and the flavors, and aromas are more intense.